The information listed below is a direct excerpt from the 2015-16 Course Catalog.

 The Course Catalog also sets out the College requirements.
 Students must comply with the College requirements published at the time they enter Bryn Mawr College.

 Arabic language instruction is offered through Tri-College cooperation.
 Arabic 001 and 002 are taught at Haverford College (ARAB H001 and H002 Introduction to Modern Standard Arabic).
-Intermediate Arabic courses are taught at Bryn Mawr and Advanced Arabic courses are available at Swarthmore College and the University of Pennsylvania through the Quaker Consortium.
-The teaching of Arabic is a component of the three colleges' efforts to increase the presence of the Middle East in their curricula.
+Intermediate Arabic courses are taught at Bryn Mawr (ARAB B003 and B004 Second-Year Modern Standard Arabic), and Advanced Arabic courses are available at Swarthmore College and the University of Pennsylvania through the Quaker Consortium.
+The teaching of Arabic is one important component of the three colleges' efforts to increase the presence of the Middle East in their curricula.
 Bryn Mawr offers courses on the Middle East in the departments of Anthropology, Classical and Near Eastern Archaeology, Comparative Literature, General Studies, History, History of Art, and Political Science.
 Additionally, students can have a concentration in Middle Eastern Studies.

 Before the start of the senior year, each student must complete, with a grade of 2.0 or higher, two units of foreign language.
 Students may fulfill the requirement by completing two sequential semester-long courses in one language, beginning at the level determined by their language placement.
 A student who is prepared for advanced work may complete the requirement instead with two advanced free-standing semester-long courses in the foreign language(s) in which she is proficient.